Waters Corporation (WAT)

 Larger companies benefit from economies of scale, where fixed costs like infrastructure, technology, and administration are spread over a higher volume of goods or services, reducing the cost per unit.
 Scale can also lead to bargaining power with suppliers, greater brand recognition, and more investment firepower.
 A virtuous cycle can ensue if a scaled company plays its cards right.

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Unfortunately, Waters Corporation’s 4.8% annualized revenue growth over the last five years was mediocre.
-This fell short of our benchmark for the healthcare sector and is a rough starting point for our analysis.
+A company’s long-term sales performance is one signal of its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Unfortunately, Waters Corporation’s 6.2% annualized revenue growth over the last five years was mediocre.
+This was below our standard for the healthcare sector and is a rough starting point for our analysis.

-Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
-Waters Corporation’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
-Waters Corporation Year-On-Year Revenue Growth
+We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Waters Corporation’s recent performance shows its demand has slowed as its annualized revenue growth of 1.8% over the last two years was below its five-year trend.

-We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Waters Corporation’s organic revenue was flat.
-Because this number aligns with its normal revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
-Waters Corporation Organic Revenue Growth
+Waters Corporation also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, Waters Corporation’s organic revenue averaged 1.6% year-on-year growth.
+Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.

-This quarter, Waters Corporation reported modest year-on-year revenue growth of 3.9% but beat Wall Street’s estimates by 1.2%.
-Company management is currently guiding for a 6% year-on-year increase in sales next quarter.
+This quarter, Waters Corporation reported year-on-year revenue growth of 8%, and its $799.9 million of revenue exceeded Wall Street’s estimates by 2.4%.
+Company management is currently guiding for a 6.2% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 4.5% over the next 12 months.
-While this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking further ahead, sell-side analysts expect revenue to grow 13.8% over the next 12 months, an improvement versus the last two years.
+This projection is noteworthy and suggests its newer products and services will fuel better top-line performance.

 7. Operating Margin

-This quarter, Waters Corporation generated an operating profit margin of 22.9%, up 1.9 percentage points year on year.
-This increase was a welcome development and shows it was more efficient.
+In Q3, Waters Corporation generated an operating margin profit margin of 24%, down 4.5 percentage points year on year.
+This contraction shows it was less efficient because its expenses grew faster than its revenue.

 8. Earnings Per Share